Jorge Polanco Preview, Player Props: Twins vs. Rangers

-On Thursday, Jorge Polanco (.381 on-base percentage in past 10 games, 66 points above season-long percentage) and the Minnesota Twins play the Texas Rangers, whose starting pitcher will be Andrew Heaney.
-First pitch is at 7:10 PM ET.
+The Minnesota Twins, including Jorge Polanco (.381 on-base percentage in past 10 games, 62 points above season-long percentage), battle starting pitcher Dane Dunning and the Texas Rangers at Target Field, Friday at 8:10 PM ET.

 Jorge Polanco Game Info & Props vs. the Rangers